 Reactive arthritis (ReA) is inflammatory arthritis which manifests after several days to weeks after a gastrointestinal or genitourinary infection.
 It is also described as a classic triad of arthritis, urethritis and, conjunctivitis.
 However, a majority of patients do not present with the classic triad.
 It was previously called "Reiter syndrome", named after Hans Reiter, who first described this syndrome.
 The name, Reiter syndrome was dismissed because it is believed that Hans Reiter was a member of The National Socialist German Workers' Party or the “Nazis” and the director of the Kaiser Wilhelm Institute of Experimental Therapy under whose leadership the war prisoners were subject to many inhumane experiments.
-Today, it is believed that the disorder is due to autoimmunity in response to an infection from a gastrointestinal infection caused by Salmonella, Shigella, Campylobacter or chlamydia.
+Today, it is believed that the disorder is due to an aberrant autoimmune response to the gastrointestinal infection caused by Salmonella, Shigella, Campylobacter or chlamydia.

-Reactive arthritis is known to be triggered by a bacterial infection, particularly of the genitourinary (Chlamydia trachomatis, Neisseria gonorrhea, and Ureaplasma urealyticum) or gastrointestinal (GI) tract (Salmonella enteritidis, Shigella, Yersinia enterocolitica, Campylobacter jejuni, Clostridium difficile).
+Reactive arthritis is known to be triggered by a bacterial infection, particularly of the genitourinary (Chlamydia trachomatis, Neisseria gonorrhea, Mycoplasma hominis, and Ureaplasma urealyticum) or gastrointestinal (GI) tract (Salmonella enteritidis, Shigella flexneri, and disenteriae, Yersinia enterocolitica, Campylobacter jejuni, Clostridium difficile).
 The incidence is about 2% to 4% after a urogenital infection mainly with chlamydia trachomatis and varies from 0% to 15% after gastrointestinal infections with Salmonella, Shigella, Campylobacter, or Yersinia.
 This might be affected by the epidemiological, environmental factors, the pathogenicity of the bacteria, and differences in the study designs.
 The enteric ReA occurs commonly following enteric infections.
-However, chlamydia associated ReA is endemic, especially in developed countries.
+However, chlamydia associated ReA is endemic, especially in developed countries..

 Reactive arthritis is relatively rare, and the incidence in population-based studies is reported to be 0.6 to 27 per 100,000.
 Reactive arthritis is more common in adult males in the second and third decades of their life.